PetruGarstea/FreePI/README.md

 # FreePI
-FreePI is a router where FreeBSD meets Raspberry PI 2 model B
+FreePI is a router where FreeBSD meets Raspberry PI 2 model B.

 The goal is to support: VLANS, PF firewall, Squid/SquidGard, HTTP anitvirus, VPNS and much more features that a home router can have.